TProrochenko/Kaggle/README.md

 ```

 #### My features
-Apart from common mean encodings, I have created some interesting features that I want to share:
+Apart from common mean encodings, some features turned out to be different from what most users used, some of them are:

 * Calculated content correlation based on user answers and used this information to calculate user-based features based on N neighbors from predicted question.\
   https://www.kaggle.com/tymurprorochenko/content-correlation \
   https://www.kaggle.com/tymurprorochenko/content-correlation-100to300
 * Average content answer duration;
-* Question mean based on first user answers;
+* Question mean based on first only user answers;
 * Severity of user mistakes based on how dificult the question is to answer and how common the answer that user gave is;
+* Mean correctnes for last N user answers and user-part answers;